Skip to content

 Summary

-Quick Assist is a simple Windows 11 tool that lets a trusted friend or family member see your screen or control your PC to help fix issues.
+Quick Assist is a built-in Windows 11 tool that lets a trusted friend or family member see your screen or control your PC to help fix issues.

 Is Quick Assist being discontinued?